Mean-field optimal control with stochastic leaders: Application to the noisy Hegselmann-Krause model

 where the leader aims to minimise the distance to all followers, thereby bringing the system to a consensus state.

 We implement Algorithm \ref{alg:one} to compute the optimal offline control for $\lambda = 0.01$ and five evenly spaced intervals over the total time interval $t \in [0,1]$ ($m=6$).
 The initial position of the leader is set to $Y_0 = 0.8$ and $k_L = 5$.
-A total of $10^4$ iterations were used in a Monte-Carlo scheme to compute the expectations (we found that further increasing the number of Monte-Carlo simulations had no significant effect on the results).
+A total of $M=10^4$ realisations were used in a Monte-Carlo scheme to compute the expectations (we found that further increasing the number of Monte-Carlo simulations had no significant effect on the results).

+The overall accuracy of the numerical approximation of the particle system is affected by time discretisation and Monte Carlo errors of the cost functional, its gradient, and its Hessian which, for the situation at hand, shows the usual $\mathcal{O}(\Delta t + M^{-1/2})$ decay; cf.~\cite{bossy1996convergence}.
+Note that the Euler-Maruyama method for our SDE with additive noise has both weak and strong order of convergence 1.
+Assuming that the regression error due to the approximation of the optimal control by piecewise constant controls is sufficiently small, Newton's methods enjoys the usual quadratic convergence behaviour \cite{gobet2022newton}; the same goes for the positivity-preserving finite difference scheme for the PDE/SDE system mentioned below.
+We refrain from going into further details here and leave the numerical analysis for future work.

 In the left panel of Fig.~\ref{fig:m5_iterations} the successive updates of the control vector $u^i$ are shown for $200$ total iterations of the gradient descent based algorithm.
 Since the control is a vector we show all five components at each iteration.
 The total cost of the successive controls $J^N(u^i)$, is presented in the right panel of Fig.~\ref{fig:m5_iterations}.
 We can see that the first two components of the control undergo the greatest change in the first $150$ iterations after which further iterations do not have a large impact.
 For the cost, we see a similar behaviour as there is initially a great decrease in the cost, which levels out as we approach the optimal control.

 We compute the dynamics for the optimal discrete-time Markov control using Algorithm \ref{alg:two}.
 The time-evolution of the optimally controlled system is shown in the left panel of Fig.~\ref{fig:m5_results}.
 The red line corresponds to the leader's dynamics and the black, dashed, vertical lines indicate when the piecewise constant control changes.
 Histograms of the follower's initial and final opinions are presented in the right panel of Fig.~\ref{fig:m5_results}.
 Comparing Figs.~\ref{fig:HKsim} and \ref{fig:m5_results} we can see that the leader succeeds in bringing the majority of followers to a consensus, exemplified by the single peak of the histogram at the final time.